ETCDanceology/Danceology-Documentation/docs/unity/structure.md

 ---
-title: Codebase Structure
+title: Unity Codebase Structure
 ---

-# Codebase Structure
+# Unity Codebase Structure
 ## Folder Structure
 Danceology follows the standard folder structure of Unity Projects.
 Most edits will take place in the `Assets` folder, which contains: